Shehbaz allowed to travel abroad

 He contended that those sitting at the helms of affairs are aware about the severity of the health of the petitioner and have maliciously placed his name on the blacklist.
 He requested to the court to declare the impugned act of the respondents illegal and without lawful authority and permit the petitioner to go abroad for the purpose of his medical treatment.

-Meanwhile, Minister for Information and Broadcasting Chaudhry Fawad Hussain said the government would avail all legal options against the court decision allowing Shahbaz Sharif to go abroad.
+Meanwhile, Minister for Information and Broadcasting Chaudhry Fawad Hussain said the government would avail all legal options against the court decision allowing Shehbaz Sharif to go abroad.

+The minister, in tweets, said such hasty decisions were not taken even in the Panchayat.